OffchainLabs/arbitrum-tutorials/packages/eth_withdraw/README.md

 yarn hardhat run scripts/exec.js

 ```
-## How It Works?
+## How it works?

-eth_withdraw works with two contracts:
+---

+Two contracts are used in the `eth_withdraw` example:

 ####  **1. Arbsys.sol:**

-* Arbsys is a Pre-compiled contract that exists in every Arbitrum chain at address(100), 0x0000000000000000000000000000000000000064 and exposes a variety of system-level functionality.
+* Arbsys is a pre-compiled contract that exists in every Arbitrum chain at address(100), 0x0000000000000000000000000000000000000064 and exposes a variety of system-level functionality.

 ####  **2. Withdraw.sol:**